·

 Oops, sorry!

-I just realized that the first step to creating a quote spread will be choosing a quote, so let me drop here a few ideas first so you start prepared!
+I just realized that the first step to creating a quote spread would be choosing a quote, so let me drop here a few ideas first so you start prepared!

 If you’re just a beginner, I recommend starting from something shorter with just a few words.